kumarnagender09/TreeTable/README.md

-To create a basic Markdown (MD) file about a TreeView in Swift for iOS, you can include information such as:

 # TreeView in Swift iOS

 A TreeView is a hierarchical representation of data that allows users to expand and collapse nodes to navigate through the hierarchy.
 In Swift for iOS, a common approach to implementing a TreeView is by using a UITableView with custom cells.